FIWARE/contribution-requirements/docs/GE_Requirements.md

 ### Requirements regarding reference to FIWARE

-The `README.md` file of the GitHub repo, or several GitHub repos, associated to a FIWARE GE, **MUST** include an Introduction/About section at the beginning which includes:
+<a style="color:red!important" href="https://bestpractices.coreinfrastructure.org/en/projects/1#documentation_basics">&#169;</a> The `README.md` file of the GitHub repo, or several GitHub repos, associated to
+a FIWARE GE, **MUST** include an Introduction/About section at the beginning which includes: